shricastic/c-redis/Readme.md

 # C Redis

-C Redis is a simplified, Redis-inspired in-memory key-value store written in C for educational purposes.
+C Redis is a simplified, Redis-inspired in-memory key-value store written in C for fun.

 ## Features
 - In-memory key-value store using a hash table